Enumeration Complexity of Conjunctive Queries with Functional Dependencies: Introduction

 The resulting extended dichotomy, as well as the original one, brings insight to the case of acyclic queries.
 Concerning unrestricted CQs, providing even a first solution of a query in linear time is impossible in general.
 This is due to the fact that the parameterized complexity of answering boolean CQs, taking the query size as the parameter, is $\mathsf{W}[1]$-hard \cite{DBLP:journals/jcss/PapadimitriouY99}.
 This does not imply, however, that there are no cyclic queries with the corresponding enumeration problems in $\DelayClin$.
 The fact that no such queries exist requires an additional proof, which was presented by Brault-Baron~\cite{bb:thesis}.
-This result holds under a generalization of the triangle finding problem, which is considered not to be solvable within linear time \cite{DBLP:conf/focs/WilliamsW10}.
+This result holds under the assumption that a generalized version of the triangle finding problem is not solvable within linear time \cite{DBLP:conf/focs/WilliamsW10}.
 As before, this proof does no longer apply in the presence of FDs.
 Moreover, it is possible for $Q$ to be cyclic and $Q^+$ acyclic.
 In fact, $Q^+$ may even be free-connex, and therefore tractable in $\DelayClin$.
-We show that, under the same assumptions used by Brault-Baron~\cite{bb:thesis}, the evaluation problem for a self-join-free CQ in the presence of unary FDs where $Q^+$ is cyclic cannot be solved in linear time.
+We show that, under the same assumptions used by Brault-Baron~\cite{bb:thesis}, the evaluation problem for a self-join free CQ in the presence of unary FDs where $Q^+$ is cyclic cannot be solved in linear time.
 As linear time preprocessing is not enough to achieve the first result, a consequence is that enumeration within $\DelayClin$ is impossible in that case.
-This covers all types of CQs and shows a full dichotomy, at least for the case of unary FDs.
+This covers all types of self-join free CQs and shows a full dichotomy for the case of unary FDs.
+Moreover, we show how our results can be easily used to yield additional results, such as a dichotomy for the evaluation of CQs with linear delay.

+The results we present here are not limited to CQs and FDs.
+CQs with disequalities are an extension of CQs, allowing to restrict the satisfying assignments and demand that some pairs of variables map to different values.
+We prove that our results apply to the more general query class: CQs with disequalities.